 Mount Holly is located on a hilly plateau on the central ridge of the Green Mountains.
 Its elevation ranges from about 1200 feet above sea level to 3343 feet at the summit of Okemo Mountain.
 The village of Belmont, at 1850 feet, is one of the highest in the State.
-The Town lies astride the watershed of the Green Mountains since the streams in the eastern part of the Town drain eastward into the Black River and on to the Connecticut River, while the waters in the central and western parts of Town drain into the Mill River and north into Lake Champlain.
+The Town lies astride the watershed of the Green Mountains; the streams in the eastern part of the Town drain eastward into the Black River and on to the Connecticut River, while the waters in the central and western parts of Town drain into the Mill River and north into Lake Champlain.
 The Town's location places it in a belt of high annual snow fall.

 Topographically, the Town is composed of a series of hills and low mountains, some in excess of 2000 feet, which are separated by mountain streams and brooks.
-There are three lakes in the Town: Star Lake in Belmont, Lake Ninevah in the north near the Town's boundary with Plymouth, and Tiny Pond which the Town shares with Ludlow in the northeastern corner.
+There are three lakes in the Town: Star Lake in Belmont, Lake Ninevah in the north near the Town's boundary with Plymouth, and Tiny Pond, which the Town shares with Ludlow in the northeastern comer.

-In total area, Mount Holly is one of the larger towns in Rutland County with 29,338 acres.
-About one-fifth of the Town consists of publicly owned land within Okemo State Forest on the Towns eastern border, Green Mountain National Forest on the western border and about 92 acres on the northeast side of Star Lake also owned by the State of Vermont.
+In total area, Mount Holly is one of the larger towns in Rutland County with 29,338 acres (46 sqare miles).
+About one-fifth of the Town consists of publicly owned land within Okemo State Forest on the Towns eastern border, Green Mountain National Forest on the western border, and about 92 acres on the northeast side of Star Lake also owned by the State of Vermont.
+A 55 acre tract, Bowen Forest, was granted to Yale University in remembrance of an aviator killed in World War I. Most recently, in cooperation with the Vermont Land Trust, local fund raising, Raymond and Clarise Dana, and the Seward family of East Wallingford, 77 acres of land was conserved for agricultural uses in 2003.